madetech/handbook/guides/it/Hardware.md

 When your laptop is due for replacement you'll be contacted by Aura to arrange for a new one to be given to you and return of the old one.
 You do not have to have a replacement - if you're perfectly happy with the laptop you currently have then great.
 You can request a replacement at any point after the 3 or 4 year mark, whichever is applicable.
 New laptops will be whatever the standard spec is for your role at that time.

-As of July 2025 we are running 6 months behind on replacements for Pros.
+As of May 2025 we are running 3 months behind on replacements for Pros.
 We're working through in date order.